Getting your employees to optimal performance, a step at a time.

 Since Covid-19 arrived more than a year ago, we have heard many work-from-home employees reporting stress and feeling less productive because of the stress.
 What is causing all the stress?
 There are multiple factors reported: home environment, increased workload, reduced job security, lower psychological safety(1), among many others.
 With all these physical, emotional, and mental pressures, how can we best help our employees to perform at their optimal performance?

 Before we delve into the answer, let’s first look at what is optimal performance.
-When you are performing at your best, challenges – whether they are task or team related – feel like they are in balance with pressure.
-The phrase most people use to describe optimal performance is ‘in the zone’.
+When you are performing at your best, challenges – whether they are task or team-related – feel like they are in balance with pressure.
+The phrase most people use to describe the optimal performance is ‘in the zone’.

 Believe it or not, there are ways to harness states of optimal performance and these skills can be learned.
 Self-confidence and assertiveness are key behaviours in workplace stress management, which directly affects our individual performance.
 According to studies, these behaviours can affect as much as 38% of our psychological well-being(2).